Garrett Motion - Cash Flow Machine with 100% Upside Potential

 So there is, obviously, as we got on deflation on some specific raw materials, the impact of that deflation into the improvement of these margins, and that could fluctuate obviously, on that.
 But most of the effort is coming from, I should not say, hard [ core ] costing measures, but adapting the structure, working on efficiency, developing new systems, new processes and everything across the company.

 They had also a similar situation during COVID.
-So, the business of GTX is much stronger and less cyclical than automotive industry in general.
+So, the business of GTX is much stronger and less cyclical than the automotive industry in general.

 Their margins are also best in class across the industry:

-Conclusion and why opportunity exists?
+Conclusion and why the opportunity exists?

 I see a few reasons, why this opportunity exists:

 Recent “messy” history including bankruptcy made it harder to “screen” for normal investors.
-As time passes, more investors will appreciate tremendous FCF yields, high profitability and resilient and flexible cost structure (much better than average in the automotive industry).
+As time passes, more investors will appreciate tremendous FCF yields, high profitability, and resilient and flexible cost structure (much better than average in the automotive industry).

 There is too much unfounded optimism about the EV market.
 I believe, that it will become more evident for a majority of investors in the next 1-2 years.